 The diagram just wasn’t sticking – I couldn’t remember any of it.

-Up early with a long list of things to-do on the agenda, I decided to head out before I became completely trapped in the Ballymaloe bubble.
+Up early with a long list of things-to-do on the agenda, I decided to head out before I became completely trapped in the Ballymaloe bubble.
+And so, we left.

 Depositing two of our friends at a café, we strolled along to Shanagarry strand and basked in the sunshine while breathing in the fresh, sea air.
 It was tranquility at its finest.

 Back home on the ranch, it was down to looking through notes and studying to my heart’s content.

 Everyone has their own system but when it comes to hitting the books all I need is some peace and quiet with pens, paper and highlighters.

 Taking 45 minute slots at a time, so far I’ve looked at cuts of meat, mother and daughter sauces, cake and bread notes, food business and spice notes – to say I’ve an information overload is an understatement and I’ve a lot more to do.

 There’s so much to learn over this 12-week course and I almost wish we had a mock exam so that we could see what the layout is potentially like – it’s really like a mini-Leaving Cert all over again.

 All shall be well.
 Back to the books folks – my break is over!